Scaling Up an Agency through Specialization

 Most marketing agencies out there take any work that they can get when they’re starting up, but then get more selective when they start to scale.
-They start to weed out customers by size: not taking the ones that are too small to work with, and also not bidding on anything that’s way too large of scale.
+They start to weed out customers by size: not taking the ones that are too small to work with, and also not bidding on anything that’s way too large of a scale.
 They also choose to perform more of the services that they’re good at and are profitable and choose not to do services that they can’t make a profit off.
 In our experience, most agencies stop here and don’t take specialization far enough.
 In fact, many agencies inadvertently become specialized in geography: marketing for their own location.
 They remain stuck in limbo: not able to specialize enough to grow world-class expertise in any service lanes, and continually adding and losing industry knowledge when their people get hired away.
 There are 2 separate ways that most digital marketing agencies can specialize to scale:

 - Specialize based on industry focus